Configure Winter Weather Operations

 4. Click Feature Layer.

-5. From the Configure Feature Layer page, if not already set, change the search context to My Content, and then search for and select the ArcGIS Snowplow Drivers feature service.
+5. From the Select Layer step, ensure the search context is My Content, and then search for and select the ArcGIS Snowplow Drivers feature service.

-Under Select a sublayer, click to select Last Known Locations (1).
+6. Under Select a sublayer, click to select Last Known Locations (1), then select Next.

 An alternate name can be used for your vehicle feed, but the vehicle feed name above will be referenced in subsequent steps.

 You have just configured a feed to ingest vehicle locations reported by drivers with ArcGIS location sharing technology on their devices.
-Follow the steps below to configure a vehicle feed to connect to a third-party API, data provider, cloud, or message broker, or proceed to Update analytics.
+If you want to configure a vehicle feed to connect to a third-party API, data provider, cloud, or message broker, complete the following steps; otherwise, proceed to Update analytics.

 1. Open the ArcGIS Velocity application.